themiurgo/billclin/README.md

 Alex and Charlie are implicited given a weight of `1`.

-This mechanism can be used also to indicate the exact amount spent by everyone, for example:
+This mechanism can be used also to indicate the exact amount spent by everyone, for example we could write, equivantly:

 	- Spanish tapas:
 		- payer: Alex